Asana Tracks Tasks; Your Detroit Launch Tracks APQP Gates and a PPAP Deadline

 How to choose a developer in Detroit

 Pick a partner who knows APQP and PPAP, not just Gantt charts.
 Ask how they enforce a phase gate and cascade a tooling slip to SOP.
-The strongest builds connect program management to your CRM, your ERP, and your business intelligence dashboards so a won program seeds a launch plan and launch health rolls into executive reporting.
+The strongest builds connect program management to your CRM, your ERP, and your business intelligence (BI) dashboards so a won program seeds a launch plan and launch health rolls into executive reporting.

 - APQP phase gates enforce sequence, so a phase cannot show complete with open deliverables